 Slice apple into thin slices and then chop into smaller pieces, no need to peel, more vitamins and fiber that way, but if you must, feel free to peel.
 My apple preferences are Granny Smith (for tartness) or Honeycrisp (for sweet-tart), but use your fave!

-Throw in thinly sliced red onions, I like mine nice and thin, my favorite knife!
+Throw in thinly sliced red onions, use this simple mandoline slicer to get them really thin — see pro tip below for taking the “bite” out of red onions!
 I like red onions, I just don’t want them overwhelming each bite or take it a notch higher and try these pickled red onions!!
 They are mildly flavored, without the bite of raw onions.
 Oh my!

-- Slice apples ahead of time; squeeze in a teaspoon of fresh lemon juice and toss well, refrigerate
+- Slice apples ahead of time; squeeze in a teaspoon of fresh lemon juice, toss well, refrigerate

-- Prep sliced onions, place in a baggie or glass container in fridge
+- Prep sliced onions, place in a baggie or glass container in the fridge

-- Measure candied pecans and have ready to toss in salad
+- Measure candied pecans and have them ready to toss in salad

 - Make your dressing and refrigerate

 - Add fresh berries; I used sliced strawberries and pomegranate arils in the salad shown.
-Fresh boysenberries, blueberries or raspberries would be yummy.
+Fresh boysenberries, blueberries or raspberries would be yummy too.
+Or even juicy, sliced pears.

 - Instead of candied pecans, use candied walnuts or almonds, macadamia nuts or even plain toasted pumpkin or sunflower seeds, or pine nuts.